jtlap/nt2/doc/source/started.rst

 Building the library
 --------------------
 Once the ``cmake`` completed its task, you should find a proper build system in the current folder.
-Depending on your choice, you may hqve to:
+Depending on your choice, you may have to:

 * call ``make install`` to build the library and install it to its default location.
 * Open the IDE-specific project and build the ``install`` target.